Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: Monte Carlo event generation

 \section{Monte Carlo event generation}

 Our main goal is to investigate the potential enhancements offered by advance ML techniques in the search for double Higgs boson production in the $H(\to b\bar{b})H(\to\gamma\gamma)$ decay channel at the LHC.
-The analysis is based on simulation of proton-proton collision at a center-of-mass energy of 13.6 TeV, and an integrated luminosity of 168 $fb^{-1}$, corresponding to the amount of data collected by the ATLAS experiment during the partial Run-3 data-taking period form 2022 to 2024.
+The analysis is based on simulation of proton-proton collision at a center-of-mass energy of 13.6 TeV, and an integrated luminosity of 168 fb$^{-1}$, corresponding to the amount of data collected by the ATLAS experiment during the partial Run-3 data-taking period form 2022 to 2024.
 The final state under consideration consists of two isolated photons and two resolved $b$-tagged jets.
 This channel is often referred to as "golden" due to the large branching ratio of $H\to b\bar{b}$, the excellent resolution of the di-photon invariant mass $m_{\gamma\gamma}$ distribution (invariant mass of two photons) and the well-understood continuum QCD background from $\gamma\gamma$ + jets processes.
 The main backgrounds mimicking the $b\bar{b} \gamma\gamma$ final state are categorized into two types: \begin{itemize} \item \textbf{Resonant background}: This arises from single Higgs boson production followed by the decay $H\to\gamma\gamma$.
-Four production modes are considered: gluon-gluon fusion (ggF), vector boson fusion (VBF), associated production with a Z boson via both $qq \to ZH$ and $gg \to ZH$, and associated production with top quarks $t\bar{t}H$. \item \textbf{Non-resonant background} (continuum background): This corresponds to direct QCD production of di-photon events accompanied by jets, which does not involve a Higgs resonance. \end{itemize} Although the continuum $\gamma\gamma$ + jets background dominates, it can be significantly suppressed by applying a selection requirement on the invariant mass $m_{\gamma\gamma}$ and additional kinematic constraints. \\ The signal samples include both the dominant ggF and subdominant VBF production modes.
-The Monte Carlo simulation for the ggF HH process, with the Higgs self-coupling set to its SM value, is generated at next-to-leading order (NLO) using \texttt{Powheg-Box v2} \cite{PaoloNason_2004,Alioli_2010} with full NLO corrections including finite top quark mass effects \cite{Heinrich_2017, Heinrich_2019}.
-The generated events are further scaled using NNLO cross-section corrections with full top mass dependence at $m_H = 125.09 \text{GeV}$, as provided by the LHC Higgs Working Group 4 (WG4) \cite{LHCHWGHH,Grazzini_2018, Baglio_2021}.
-The SM VBF HH signal samples are generated at LO using \texttt{MadGraph5\_aMC\@NLO v3.3.0} \cite{Alwall_2014}.
-VBF HH events are normalized using theoretical cross-sections evaluated at $m_{H} = $ 125.09 GeV, at N3LO QCD and NLO electroweak (EW) corrections \cite{LHCHWGHH,Dreyer_2018,Dreyer_2020}.
+Four production modes are considered: gluon-gluon fusion (ggF), vector boson fusion (VBF), associated production with a Z boson via both $qq \to ZH$ and $gg \to ZH$, and associated production with top quarks $t\bar{t}H$. \item \textbf{Non-resonant background} (continuum background): This corresponds to direct QCD production of di-photon events accompanied by jets, which does not involve a Higgs resonance. \end{itemize} Although the continuum $\gamma\gamma$ + jets background dominates, it can be significantly suppressed by applying a selection requirement on the invariant mass $m_{\gamma\gamma}$ and additional kinematic constraints.